Jiří Fajt: Life

 In the first half of the first decade of this century he supervised an internationally staffed scholarly research project entitled, The Jagiello Dynasty of Europe.
 Art and Culture in Central Europe 1450–1550 in the Geisteswissenschaftliches Zentrum Geschichte und Kultur Ostmitteleuropas at the University of Leipzig (GWZO), financed by the Deutsche Forschungsgemeinschaft in Bonn (with Robert Suckale).
 In the same institute, he headed a scholarly research project in the second half of the same decade, entitled Court Culture in Central-Eastern Europe from the 14th to the 18th Centuries.
 Comparative Study of Cultural Communication and Presentation, between 2011 and 2013 he was at the head of the scholarly research project, Presentation and memoria of the Late Medieval Monarchs in Central Europe: Art – Liturgy – History, 1250–1550 and from 2014 he has been in charge of the project entitled Courts of High Clergy and Magnates – Spiritual and Secular Princes at Rulers‘ Courts: Independence – Dependence – Relations, both financed by the Bundesministerium für Bildung und Forschung v Bonnu.
-At the Research Institute in Leipzig, he initiated the start of a publication series entitled Studia Jagellonica Lipsiensia (by 2015, 18 volumes had been published, Thorbecke Verlag Ostfildern) and of the critical edition, Kompass Ostmitteleuropa (by 2015, two volumes were published, Thorbecke Verlag Ostfildern), he is also in charge of the concept of the publication of the nine-volume Handbook of the Art History of Central-Eastern Europe (Handbuch zur Geschichte der Kunst in Ostmitteleuropa, first volume 2015/16, Deutscher Kunstverlag.de/aktuelles.html Deutscher Kunstverlag Berlin-München), he is the head of the projects of important international exhibitions and initiator of the infrastructure project of the digital internet platform, Monuments of Central-Eastern Europe (in collaboration with the Herder-Institut (Marburg) and Bildarchiv Foto Marburg, financed by Leibniz-Gemeinschaft).
+At the Research Institute in Leipzig, he initiated the start of a publication series entitled Studia Jagellonica Lipsiensia (by 2015, 18 volumes had been published, Thorbecke Verlag Ostfildern) and of the critical edition, Kompass Ostmitteleuropa (by 2015, two volumes were published, Thorbecke Verlag Ostfildern), he is also in charge of the concept of the publication of the nine-volume Handbook of the Art History of Central-Eastern Europe (Handbuch zur Geschichte der Kunst in Ostmitteleuropa, first volume 2015/16, Deutscher Kunstverlag Berlin-München), he is the head of the projects of important international exhibitions and initiator of the infrastructure project of the digital internet platform, Monuments of Central-Eastern Europe (in collaboration with the Herder-Institut (Marburg) and Bildarchiv Foto Marburg, financed by Leibniz-Gemeinschaft).